CAT328AISP15/Syllabus/README.md

 	- Do:
 		- Project 1: Create a Safari, or Koi Pond

+- Wednesday February 18th - Visiting Artist [Hanan Harchol](http://jewishfoodforthought.com)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Hanan Harchol is a multimedia visual artist, born in Israel, who moved to the U.S. as a child.
+Harchol creates paintings, drawings, animations, videos, and multimedia installations that use family narratives to explore the human condition from a psychological, philosophical, and existential perspective.
+Harchol’s animated series “Jewish Food For Thought” combines Jewish wisdom on topics such as apology, forgiveness, gratitude, love, fear, humility with his artmaking (i.e. animations of his Israeli nuclear physicist father and son, having arguments).

 - Week 6: Feb 24th - Steering II: Simple Path Follow, Collision Avoidance, Wall Follow
 	- Read:
 		- PGAI: Ch 3